Yedomon/tree_work/README.md

-NB: D. alata file was heavy I could not prepare the GFF file with only the 20 chromosomes sequences
+NB: D. alata file was heavy I could not prepare the GFF file with only the 20 chromosomes sequences in excel

 ```